senanu/b40/docs/bio40.md

 * <60% = F

 ## Academic integrity and generative AI

 Unethical behavior including copying other students work will not be tolerated.
 Students will receive zero points for the assignment and perhaps the course and will be referred to the Dean of Student Services, according to college policy.
 Because I dislike arguing with students about whether to be lenient or not regarding academic integrity, my policy is simply to refer such students to the Dean with all documentation.
 If you want to avoid this fate (you should!), simply make sure all the work you turn in is your own.

 Many of the assignments we do in class will be collaborative and I encourage you to work together with your teammates.
 When you work together, you will undoubtedly have very similar answers.
 However, the work that you turn in should be your own work and be presented in your own words, even if you have collaborated on it.
 You need to be particularly careful about this for work you do on a computer, as it is easily copied.
 Each student should take care to not copy others’ work as well as to safeguard their own work from being copied.
 Both students may be penalized for copied work. **Cheating and plagiarism is a big, huge deal in college.
 Scientists who copy have lost their jobs and reputations.
 Students who copy have been suspended or expelled from colleges.**

 In keeping with the policy that all work you turn in must be your own, use of generative AI for assignments is not allowed.
 One of the goals of this class is for you to learn how to write scientific reports, and use of AI defeats this purpose.
+Recent research has shown that subjects who use generative AI to complete tasks learn less about the material and forget it faster than subjects who complete the task themselves.
 Additionally, I don't like spending my time grading papers that students didn't take the time to write.
 I will require that you sign a form stating that your work is, in fact, your own.
+I will also use a number of tools to ensure compliance.

 ## Communication
 The students that regularly receive the highest grades are those that engage and communicate with their instructors.
 I encourage you to ask questions in and out of class and talk to me about your work, the material, or anything else pertinent.